DreamLab-AI/flowstate/docs/ARCHITECTURE.md

 - **Why?** Provides robust, type-safe configuration management.
 - **Benefit**: Prevents common errors from misconfigured settings and allows for easy extension with new parameters.

+## Current Implementation Status

+-   **Hand and Face Detection**: The `analyzer.py` module includes methods (`_detect_hands`, `_detect_face`) that are currently **stubs**.
+They generate synthetic data based on wrist and head positions rather than using a dedicated detection model.
+This provides the correct data structure for the viewer but does not reflect true hand or face articulation.
+-   **Motion Smoothing**: The smoothing algorithm (`_gaussian_smooth_pose`) is a placeholder and returns the original, unsmoothed data.
+A more sophisticated filter (e.g., Gaussian or Kalman) is needed to reduce jitter effectively.
+-   **Batch Processing**: While the architecture is designed for batch processing, the current implementation processes frames one by one.

 ## Performance and Security

 ### Performance